PranavSudhakar/Portfolio-Website/README.md

-It is a personal portfolio website developed using react which i will use to create a portfolio
+It is a personal portfolio website developed using react which i will use to create a portfolio.

 # Personal Portfolio Website in React